alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/choose-content-type/index.md

 ## If you're publishing statistics

-Use the [statistical data set content type](LINK) for data that you publish:
+Use the [statistical data set content type](/publish-update-retire-content/standard-content-types/statistical-data-sets/) for data that you publish:

 - monthly or more often
 - without analysis (meaning it's raw data)

-For other statistical data, use the [statistics announcements and statistics publication content types](LINK).
+For other statistical data, use the [statistics announcements and statistics publication content types](/publish-update-retire-content/standard-content-types/statistics/).

-##If you're collecting information about a worldwide organisation
+## If you're collecting information about a worldwide organisation

 Worldwide organisations include embassies, high commissions and consulates.

-Use one of the [worldwide pages content types](LINK).
+Use one of the [worldwide pages content types](/publish-update-retire-content/standard-content-types/worldwide/).

 ## If you're collecting content together

 You can use the:

-- [document collection content type](LINK), if you want to group separate pieces of content on a single page
+- [document collection content type](/publish-update-retire-content/standard-content-types/document-collections/), if you want to group separate pieces of content on a single page
-- [specialist finder content type](LINK), if it's a large collection of documents that needs a search tool with filtering
+- [specialist finder content type](/publish-update-retire-content/other-content-types/specialist-finders/), if it's a large collection of documents that needs a search tool with filtering
-- [topical event content type], if it's content about government activity around high-profile events or in response to a major crisis
+- [topical event content type](/publish-update-retire-content/promotional-social/topical-events/), if it's content about government activity around high-profile events or in response to a major crisis

 There are other ways to [organise and group content](/writing-to-gov-uk-standards/plan-manage-content/organise-group-govuk-content/) that do not require creating new content, like topic tagging.